aslilac/observatory/README.md

 macOS and runs directly on hardware instead of inside of V8.
 I'm currently attempting to rewrite the disk analysis in Rust, which could potentially see a huge improvement in performance, but that's yet to be proven.

-### Goals

-Full scan _should_ take less than 20 seconds on a recent/decent MacBook Pro.
-It currently takes much longer.